CodyBerenson/PGMA-Modernized/README.md

+# How to Install

+Click here for our new Installation and Usage Guide:  https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/Plex Gay Metadata Agents - Installation and Usage Guide.pdf

 # Announcements

 **10/18/2020**  We are finalizing the first version of our installation and usage guide for new folks.
 The guide brings together everything below, along with some of the tips and step-by-steps we've provided in the issues.
 If you're new to Plex, PMS, and its agents, the guide is perfect for you.